elliotBraem/all-eyes/docs/index.md

 ## The Solution

+TODO

 ## Plans for Improvement
 There is a lot to be done along the lines of editing photos based on a photo bank.
-Specifically with group pictures, it is not uncommon for a member of the group to not be smiling, which could be superimposed then in-painted as well.
+Specifically with group pictures, it is not uncommon for a member of the group to not be smiling, which could be selected from the photo bank, superimposed onto the photo, then in-painted to look realistic, much like we have accomplished regarding eyes with our project.

+Of course, there are always improvements to be made in trying to get the most cost effective *realistic* results, which relies a lot on the intricacies of in-painting.
+A worth while improvement to pursue would be a general and time-efficient fix to the uncanny results of some of the superimposed eyes.